Vehicle inspection for license renewal 2023–what you need to know

 Services |

-Fees (HKD) |
+Fees |

 |

-Vehicle inspection: $1,300 Computer-aided inspection: $500 |
+Vehicle inspection: from HK$1,300 Computer-aided inspection: HK$500 |

-You may ask, "Does car insurance cover car inspections?"
+You may ask, 'Does car insurance cover car inspections?'
 Unfortunately, the answer is no. However, there is an important relationship between the two - if you do not have a valid Certificate of Roadworthiness issued by a designated inspection center, in the event of an accident and a claim is made, your insurer may refuse to compensate.

 Let’s say you collide with a fixed object while driving, causing damage to the car worth HKD $40,000 and you have comprehensive car insurance, not just third-party liability insurance (only comprehensive insurance will cover this type of damage).